GATB/bcalm/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md

 ![Fig3](fig33.png)

-Bi-directed graphs have the constraint that, given two nodes x and y, a label l, and a mirror type, either both or none of the mirror edges with label l exist between x and y.
+Bi-directed graphs have the *mirror constraint* that, given two nodes x and y, a label l, and a mirror type, either both or none of the mirror edges with label l exist between x and y.
 Informally, edges always come in identically-labeled pairs (with one exception listed below).
 Thus, even though  there are 8 type of edges that can be between x and y, there are really only 4 types of *connections*.
 There are alternate representations of bi-directed graphs that remove this redundancy, but we do not describe them here.

 The above rule has an interesting effect on self-loops (i.e. when e.from = e.to).
 In such cases, observe that the two mirror edges of Type 3 are identical.
 The same holds for Type 4.
 We refer to such edges as *self-mirrors*.
 A bi-directed graph does not allow to represent duplicate edges, and so this connection is represented by only one edge.
 This case forms an exception to the rule that all edges come in pairs with their mirror.
 I suspect that this special case has cost humanity thousand of hours in debugging time.